 I’ve come to the conclusion that pretty much everything looks better encased in concrete.

-When I started mixing up a new batch last week, my cat took one look at my cottage cheese container full of wet cement and turned tail and ran.
+When I started mixing up a new batch last week, my cat took one look at my container of wet cement and immediately turned tail and ran.